 Tell us about yourself.

-What is your favourite location to shoot pictures?
+What is your favorite location to shoot pictures?

-What would you say to other enthusiast photographers out there who aspire to become a photographer?
+What would you say to other enthusiast photographers out there who aspire to become a great writer/photographer/videographer?

 I would say experiment and have fun with it.
 Learn, and research.
 Join a forums, and shoot with other photographers.
 What I like to say all the time is, "its photography. take a shot. the worst that could happen is that you don't like it and delete. so just keep snapping!"

 Hellaflush 2012, Spocom 2012, Street Car Showdown 2012, Traffic Jam 2013, Wekfest 2013, Spocom 2013, Arts in Motion 2013, HIN 2013